 At Moor Nook Community School, we believe that parents have a valuable role to play in the education of their children and would encourage and support parental involvement in every aspect of school.
-On their child entering Moor Nook Community School, parents/carers are invited to attend induction sessions which highlight their valuable educational role.
+On their child entering Moor Nook Community School's Early Years Foundation Stage, parents/ carers are invited to attend induction sessions which highlight their valuable educational role.
 Parent involvement will also be discussed in the Early Years Foundation Stage at new parent/ pupil visits in the Summer Term, before transition into the EYFS Reception Class.